wheaney/social-freedom/README.md

 Some costs to a user may be the result of someone else's actions, such as when a follower views their posts or media, or updates to a followed account results in updates to their news feed index.
 It would probably be encouraged that users set a spending cap on their account to limit any chance of unexpected runaway costs.

+* API Gateway endpoints exposing the Follower API (for retrieving and creating posts and post activities, among other things)
+  * Use COGNITO authorizer, limit to Federal user pool
+  * Lambda functions behind these APIs will need custom logic to verify the cognitoIdentityId (`event.requestContext.identity.cognitoIdentityId`) matches expectations
+    * If the account's isPublic flag is true, then no check is needed since the AWS_IAM authorizer would have already verified the cognito identity pool.
+* Route53 hosted zone (not publicly facing) for storing records to execute-api endpoints for other relevant user accounts
+  * Since we can't control the execute-api subdomain for the Follower API, following accounts can use these internal DNS entries to make the endpoints deterministic based on UserId
 * DynamoDB table containing news feed entries
   * Entries are essentially updates from all subscription topics
   * We'd want to use a sort key and secondary index here, this would allow us to use the Query action to grab the last X entries in descending order to build the news feed